Teslassian/machine-learning/README.md

 # Stanford Online: Machine Learning

-All exercises as worked out by myself for the Machine Learning course, presented by Andrew Ng through Stanford Online.
+All exercises as worked out by myself for the Stanford Online Machine Learning course by Andrew Ng.

 ## About